 1. The "Circle Rate" vs. "Market Rate" Reality

 Before you calculate your budget, understand the concept of Circle Rates.
-This is the government's "minimum price list" for land in Delhi.

 - Circle Rate: The minimum value of the property fixed by the Delhi Government for paying tax.